A Building with ARTS written on the window

 Faculty of Arts

-Together, alumni and donors are making a real difference, helping students succeed and contributing to a better future for all.
+Together, alumni and donors are making a real difference by helping students manage challenges, seize opportunities, and build toward what’s next.

 About UWaterloo Arts